Reach Drug & Alcohol Services

 - NSP Direct – needle exchange supplies and naloxone posted to your home discreetly and in complete confidence.

-We have three hubs (Christchurch, Gillingham and Weymouth), and a number of satellite services, across the county where you can get support.
+We have three hubs (Gillingham, Wimborne and a bright, new spacious building in Weymouth), and a number of satellite services, across the county where you can get support.
+Take a look at our Weymouth brochure here

 Reach offers one to one support and a number of different groups across the county.
 Opening hours are available to download on our Contact us page.
 Out of hours appointments can be arranged by appointment in most locations.